 What is the International Olympic Committee (IOC)?

-The IOC thus ensures the regular celebration of the Olympic Games, supports all affiliated member organisations of the Olympic Movement and strongly encourages the promotion of the Olympic Values.
+The IOC therefore facilitates the regular celebration of the Olympic Games, supports all affiliated member organisations of the Olympic Movement, and strongly encourages the promotion of the Olympic Values.

 What is the main role undertaken by the International Olympic Committee?